generic-account/generic-account.github.io/Esperanto-Morphological-Tokenization.md

 # Esperanto Morphological Tokenization

+A research project by Gordon Lichtstein using Fairseq to investigate the impact of morphological tokenization on the output of English-Esperanto translations

 ## Introduction
 #### Esperanto Background
 Esperanto is an agglutinative constructed international auxiliary language, boasting a unique and regular set of grammatical features along with the largest speaker base of any constructed language.
 I am one of those speakers.
 I've been studying Esperanto for about three years at this point, and I’ve been programming for about eight.
 This 2+ month personal project perfectly merges my fascination with linguistics and computer science, also utilizing another one of my passions - math - for statistical analysis of my results.